 Christianne Sainz: Actor/Trapeze artist in the American Circus touring show, Stand Up Eight ( read the Lanthorn's story)

 Chris Teller (2004) graduated with a degree in Theatre in 2004.
+Currently Chris is the Director of Worship and Communications Arts for Cornerstone Church in Caledonia.
 Since 2012, he has worked as the Auditorium Director at the Wayland Union Fine Arts Center.
 Chris was an Auditorium Technician at the Rockford Fine Arts Auditorium for Rockford Public Schools.
 He served for three years as Chairman of the Artistic Board of Directors for the The Pigeon Creek Shakespeare Company, a professional non-profit theater company based in Grand Haven.
 This position involved overseeing a 501c(3) non-profit organization's Artistic Board of Directors meetings, handling the day to day maintenance of administrative and artistic decisions/tasks in conjunction with the Executive Director.
 He also served for two years as a member of Finance, Production, and P/R committees for the company.
 He has appeared in numerous stage productions and continues to act and design around Michigan.
 While at Grand Valley, Chris starred in several productions and designed lights and sets on the Louis Armstrong Stage.
 He and his wife, Angela, have two daughters, Isabella and Lilliana.